hpe-dev-incubator/hpe-dev-portal/content/blog/2019-09-30-hacktoberfest-2019-help-grommet-and-win-a-free-t-shirt-in-the-process.md

 ---
-title: Hacktoberfest 2019 - Help Grommet and win a free t-shirt in the process
+title: "Hacktoberfest 2019 - Help Grommet and win a free t-shirt in the process"
 date: 2019-09-30T16:06:29.981Z
 author: HPE DEV staff
 tags: []